fensta/linegraphcreator/README.md

 Usage
 =====
-It can be executed via the command line.
+`line_graph_creator.py` can be executed via the command line.
 So far, the following arguments are supported:

 1. Required arguments:
   * -i [--input] - Defines the path to the input file.